-The github repo with the complete driver is linked above.
+The GitHub repo with the complete driver is linked above.
 Navigate to the folder "sdk" to find the relevant code.
-You can choose to use the native Helios functions documented in HeliosDacAPI.h (Exported C functions) or HeliosDac.h (OOP), or you can use the OLSC API functions documented in OpenLaserShowControllerV1.0.0-Mod.h.
-Notice that the OLSC API only support Windows so for cross platform applications it is recommended to use the native Helios functions instead.
+You can choose to use the native Helios functions documented in HeliosDacAPI.h (Exported C functions) or HeliosDac.h (C++ class), or you can use the OLSC API functions documented in OpenLaserShowControllerV1.0.0-Mod.h.
+The Helios DAC is compatible with most operating systems, including Windows, Linux, Mac, iOS, Android, and more.
+Note that the OLSC API only support Windows so for cross platform applications it is recommended to use the native Helios functions instead.

 The driver depends on libusb

 .
-You can use the included binary libraries for x86 Windows, Mac or Linux, or you can build your own.
+You can use the included binaries, or you can build your own.
 You can find the libusb source for that on their website, linked earlier in this paragraph.

 Hardware and firmware modification